Christ Church Trinity

 We will preserve some qualities of the church homes we have come from.
 The bell tower, the stained glass and some furnishings will all remind us of our former church homes.
 However, the new church is only marginally a monument.
 It is ﬁrst and foremost a place of ministry.
 With the encouragement of both denominations, it is also a church which is not only In the community, but For the community…”

-Rev. John Smallwood initiated the construction of the new church with a sod turning ceremony on May 31, 1998.
-During the next several months construction was sufficient to have an inaugural service on November 29.
+Rev. John Smallwood initiated the construction of the new church with a sod-turning ceremony on May 31, 1998.
+During the next several months, construction was sufficient for an inaugural service on November 29.

 Christ Church Trinity was formally dedicated on Sunday, March 28, 1999.